b-k/Noras_book_group/pinker-blank_slate.md

     * Phineas Gage is mentioned here.
 * behavioral genetics
 * evolutionary psychology, the study of the phylogenetic history and adaptive functions of the mind

+## 4. Culture vultures

+Starts with a discussion of theory of mind, and from there diverges to a discussion of how culture evolves via emulation and learning, with a smattering of game theory.
+Concludes with a discussion of how some cultures advanced faster than others because they were in a better position (typically geographic position) for interconnecting with and learning from neighbors.

+## 5. The slate's last stand

+BK: up to p 90, this chapter had some surprisingly weak arguments; recommend the time-pressed reader skip it.

+### genetics
+About how there are fewer genes, by a certain count, than had been expected, by a certain count.
+That opened the way to some people commenting on how this indicates that we're less hard-wire structured than expected.
+He seems to be rebutting bloggers here.

+### neural networks.
+As of the writing in 2003, neural network research hadn't progressed very far and wasn't doing incredibly well.
+Pinker concludes that it is too reductionist and can't work.

+### neural plasticity
+This is just another word for `learning', so why worry about it.